 So, now that we have all the juicy Intel Tiger Lake specs, release date and architecture information, we gathered everything up in one spot.
 And, as new laptops come out, we'll be sure to keep this article updated, so be sure to keep it bookmarked.

 Cut to the chase

 - What is it?
 Intel’s 10nm+ Core processor architecture

 - How much is it?
-There may be no consumer-facing price
+Depends on the laptop

 Intel Tiger Lake release date